shanojkk/mycarehub-frontend/README.md

-# myCareHub
+# ProHealth360

 ## Project setup

 ### Project prerequisites

-1. The **myCareHub** app runs on Flutter version 2.5.3.
+1. The **ProHealth360** app runs on Flutter version 2.5.3.
 To check the flutter version and channel installed in your machine run `flutter --version`.

 2. To switch from another channel of Flutter to the stable channel run `flutter channel stable`.